ipfs-search/ipfs-search/README.md

 Metadata and contents are extracted using [ipfs-tika](https://github.com/dokterbob/ipfs-tika), searching is done using ElasticSearch 5, queueing is done using RabbitMQ.
 The crawler is implemented in Go, the API and frontend are built using Node.js.

+## Docs
+A preliminary start at providing a minimal amount of documentation can be found in the [docs](docs/) folder.

 ## Contributors wanted
 Building a search engine like this takes a considerable amount of resources (money _and_ TLC).
 If you are able to help out with either of them, mail us at info@ipfs-search.com or find us at #ipfssearch on Freenode (or #ipfs-search:chat.weho.st on Matrix).